qmk/qmk_firmware/keyboards/system76/uglydense/README.md

    - In the default layout and the `levi` layout, it is Fn+Esc.
 If a RESET key is not programmed into the layout, unplugging and re-plugging the keyboard sometimes begins the flashing process.
 If it doesn't, you'll have to briefly bridge the RST and GND pins on the Arduino Pro Micro inside the keyboard.
 Don't attempt this unless you know what you are doing.

 ## Making your own layout:
 If you want to create your own layout, go to the `keymaps` directory and copy one of the maps in there.
 You'll probably want to start with the default layout, but the other layouts in there may be helpful references.
+The name of the directory you create will be the name of your layout.
+Ensure that it has no spaces or strange symbols, as this could lead to build errors.

-The commented out grid area is a reference for the actual key assignments below it.
+Inside of each layout directory, there is a file called `keymap.c`, which is what you will be customizing to create your own keymap.
+The commented out grid area in this file is a reference for the actual key assignments below it.
 When I am modifying a layout, I first update this grid.
 It helps me keep track of where I want everything.
 It does not matter what you label the keys in this grid since it is in a comment.
 Just try to keep it understandable for yourself and everyone else.

 The keycodes below that do have to be typed correctly.
 A full list of keycodes can be found here: https://beta.docs.qmk.fm/reference/keycodes .
 Use the shorter keycode alias to help keep these lined up (e.g. use `KC_ESC` instead of `KC_ESCAPE`).